By Marilia Wyatt, CyberPrivacy

 Apps with poorly/missing TLS configurations can increase the risk of man-in-the-middle attacks, remote code execution, and unauthorized information disclosure.

-The report adds the apps that are potentially improperly collecting and insecurely transmitting children’s data are all included in Google’s Designed for Families program (DFF).
-An app under the DFF program means that developers have (1) certified to Google the intended audience includes children under 13; (2) received guidance from Google on COPPA compliance; and (3) affirmed their compliance with the law.
+To be part of DFF program means that developers have certified to Google the intended audience includes children under 13, received guidance from Google on COPPA compliance, and affirmed their compliance with the children’s privacy law.

-- 28% of the apps accessed sensitive data protected by Android permissions
+28% accessed sensitive data protected by Android permissions.